Xbey25/GMD1/README.md

 ## Release V1.0

-Dead End version 1 is now live at https://xbey25.github.io/GMD1/
+Dead End version 1 is now live at [https://xbey25.github.io/GMD1/](https://play.unity.com/mg/other/webgl-builds-417148)

-The final version is playable on both a keyboard and mouse and any simple joystick based gamepad.
+The final version is playable on both a keyboard and mouse and any simple joystick-based gamepad.

 As James, you wake up from your classic hay pile nap.
-However, something feels awfully wrong since no one disturbed you on your sleep.
+However, something feels wrong since no one disturbed you in your sleep.

 Now you can traverse through the maze, find keys to open the doors, avoid deadly traps set as a precaution measure, and run away from the beast you hear in the distance.